🤝 DAIC partners withPawtato

 By combining an off-chain orderbook and matching engine with an on-chain settlement layer, dYdX is able to provide traders with a highly performant, fast, low slippage platform capable of executing trades amongst a wide range of perpetual contracts without forgoing the benefits of user-controlled self-custody and decentralization.

 Below, we'll compare dYdx to perpetual exchanges GMX, Hyperliquid, and Aevo and discuss the differences between each exchange type to support the notion that dYdX is a more viable alternative long term.
-Without further adieu, let’s get into it.
+Without further ado, let’s get into it.

 GMX represents a strong contender in the decentralized perpetuals trading arena because of its efficiency, low-fee structure, decentralization, adaptability, and community-focused design.
 (Image Credit: Google image search via the GMX website) GMX represents a strong contender in the decentralized perpetuals trading arena because of its efficiency, low-fee structure, decentralization, adaptability, and community-focused design.
 (Image Credit: Google image search via the GMX website)